Topological Anderson insulator phases in one dimensional quasi-periodic mechanical SSH chains: Mechanical spring-mass model

-The matrix has a tri-diagonal structure.
+Using the equation Eq.~\eqref{eq:83}, by diagonalizing the Hamiltonian in Fourier space and taking advantage of translational invariance, we can easily show that the dispersion relation is given by equation Eq.~\eqref{eq:84}.
+Conductance for this model is computed using the non-equilibrium Green's function technique, as illustrated in Fig.~\ref{fig:e2A}.
+The expression for eigenvalues in Eq.~\eqref{eq:81} and Eq.~\eqref{eq:82} provides motivation for accessing the topological phases in this mechanical model using a real space topological invariant.The details of the calculation and the form for eigenvectors can be found in Appendix.~\ref{sec:appendixB}.
 Unlike the initial SSH Hamiltonian, changes in inter-cellular hopping only affect the off-diagonal elements, while in our mechanical scenario, adjustments to the inter-cellular stiffness constant also impact the diagonal elements.
 However, since all diagonal elements are identical, the system maintains chiral symmetry; these diagonal elements merely shift the eigenvalue spectrum to $\omega_{0}^{2}=K_{a}+K_{b}$.
 We measure all other eigenvalues relative to this value.
 We can define the matrix $D^{'} = D - \omega_{0}^{2}I$, that anti-commutes with the chiral operator $\Gamma$, centering the eigenvalue spectrum around $\omega_{0}^{2}=0$, as shown below:

 where $I$ is the identity matrix having dimension $2N\times2N$, and $\Gamma$ is the chiral operator, whose matrix representation is: {

 }